Understanding CCPA And Its Impact On Customer Support Centers

 3. For enterprises that derive more than 50% of their annual revenue by selling consumers' personal information.

-The directive gives consumers the right to know what information is being collected about them and how it's being used.
-In most cases, they are also empowered with the right to delete their personal information collected by companies and to opt-out of the sale of their info.
+The gist of the CCPA ruling can be summed up as: The directive gives consumers the right to know what information is being collected about them and how it's used.
+In most cases, they are also empowered with the right to delete their personal information collected by companies and to opt out of the sale of their info.
 The most critical provision, however, is the right to non-discrimination - for exercising the CCPA.
 So, companies cannot penalize consumers who wish to utilize their CCPA rights.

 Image showing CCPA Timeline

-CCPA Customer Identity Verification Request MethodsVCRs pose significant compliance challenge for customer support teams that don’t have a robust, secure, and flexible contact center solution that offers identity verification (IDV).
+VCRs pose a significant compliance challenge for customer support teams that don’t have a robust, secure, and flexible contact center solution that offers identity verification (IDV).
 At a time when the customer experience is critical for businesses and customers alike, the lack of seamless, fast experiences can be a serious obstacle to customer satisfaction.
 This is compounded by the fact that customers today use a combination of channels to interact with brands and expect minimum friction throughout the process.

-So, how can contact centers continue to deliver superior customer experiences (CX) while complying with new age data privacy laws like the CCPA?
+So, how can contact centers continue to deliver superior customer experiences (CX) while complying with new-age data privacy laws like the CCPA?

 Contact center CCPA compliance

-Effective and well-designed identity verification practices in combination with the right technology can help brands effectively preserve the customer experience while complying to the CCPA.
+Effective and well-designed identity verification practices, in combination with the right technology, can help brands effectively preserve the customer experience while complying with the CCPA.
 Strong IDV practices could include something as simple as a human firewall or a dedicated CCPA compliance training workshop.
 Either way, it is vital that agents understand what kind of information they need to disclose to customers and how they can obtain clear consent.
 Gartner predicts that by 2021, the negative financial impact of CCPA will come from failure to implement a scalable subject rights workflow, as opposed to regulatory fines and litigation.
 Now, coming to the technology that can support these practices and streamline the workflow needed to retain CX competitiveness, let’s look at some of the must-haves:

 Using a call-recording system or inbox that leverages AI to automatically perform PCI DSS masking of PII is the first step to CCPA compliance.
 Intelligent customer service platforms can also encrypt all customer call data to mitigate security lapses.
 Cloud-based solutions that are built on encryption practices can help you secure your data from threats and security incidents.

-2. Multi-factor Authentication: An important part of CCPA compliance is multi-factor authentication and matching criteria.
+2. Multi-factor authentication: An important part of CCPA compliance is multi-factor authentication and matching criteria.
 Even though you may use a registered password-protected online account, data requesters (customers) will need to reauthenticate themselves using a two-factor authentication process, such as a one-time mobile password.
 Some cases could also require the business to verify three forms of identity depending on the sensitivity of the data and the channel through which the request was submitted.

-3. Authentication App: Given the diversity of consumer preferences today, organizations need access to a range of identity verification touchpoints.
+3. Authentication app: Given the diversity of consumer preferences today, organizations need access to a range of identity verification touchpoints.
 A single app that allows customers to authenticate themselves provides for a faster and more accurate verification experience.

 Regardless of the solutions you choose to comply with CCPA, a complicated and hastily implemented process can alienate customers and derail your compliance efforts.
 An approach that shifts too much of the compliance burden on customers can also hamper your CX competitiveness.
 Using an AI-powered solution to fulfill customer requests and uphold your service level commitments will help you balance compliance with CX.